“The Galaxy S20 may be the smallest S20, but it's not quite small enough to be a compact flagship phone.”

 The Galaxy S20 is an excellent smartphone, but it doesn’t differentiate itself enough from the larger, more immersive-to-use Galaxy S20 Plus, isn’t cheap enough to be tempting as a budget buy, and isn’t small enough to be a truly compact flagship.
 If you’re going to spend $1,000 or more on a phone with one of the best screens in the business, you may as well get it in a size where you enjoy it, and that’s on the Galaxy S20 Plus rather than the S20.
 Provided you understand this, the Galaxy S20 is still a superb smartphone.

-Yes.
-The Galaxy S20 Plus is the better buy in the Galaxy S20 range, but if you only want to spend $1,000 on a new phone, then take a very good look at the $1,000 iPhone 11 Pro and the $1,000 OnePlus 8 Pro.
+If you only want to spend $1,000 on a new phone, then take a very good look at the $1,000 iPhone 11 Pro and the $1,000 OnePlus 8 Pro.
 Both seriously challenge the Galaxy S20, with excellent battery, camera, and screen performance, all at the same price.
 The 5.8-inch iPhone 11 Pro will fulfill your desire for a sensibly sized flagship too.
+You can compare the iPhone 11 Pro and Galaxy S20 yourself if you read our in-depth piece about them.

 We also think the $700 iPhone 11 is a great buy.
 If you want a brilliant camera phone and aren’t worried about battery life, then the Google Pixel 4 XL is worth looking at, and if you’re in the U.K. and want a less common alternative, the Oppo Find X2 Pro fills the gap if you don’t mind spending more.